Shommon/fenithir-website/README.md

 # fenithir-website
-This is a fun website dedicated to applying all my knowledge of web-development./ Based on my Dungeons and Dragons campaign
+This is a fun website dedicated to applying all my knowledge of web-development.\
+Based on my Dungeons and Dragons campaign